INCLUDE – Promoting socially balanced economic development in Nepal

 Lead executing agency: Ministry of Cooperatives and Poverty Alleviation (MoCPA)

-Overall term: 2008 to 2019
+Overall term: June 2016 to May 2019

 Nepal is undergoing profound political and social transformation.
 Although its economic potential is promising, this country’s difficult political situation and structural deficits make economic and social integration challenging, in particular for disadvantaged rural communities.